TEWODROS-D12/TEWODROS-D12/README.md

 </div>

-- 🔭 I’m currently working on Graphics Design, Web and Mobile Development and Electronics Maintenance.
+- 🔭 I’m currently working on Graphics Design , Website and Mobile Application Development and Electronics Maintenance.
 - 🌱 I’m currently learning on Alx
 - 👯 I’m looking to collaborate on our Final year project
 - 💬 Ask me about programming and Graphics
 - 📫 How to reach me: Telegram or Email
 - 😄 Pronouns: Tedy